Moinuddinchhipa/eLearing-Website-/README.md

 Web browser (e.g., Chrome, Firefox, Safari)
-Text editor (e.g., Visual Studio Code, Sublime Text) Installation
+Text editor (e.g., Visual Studio Code, Sublime Text)

+Installation & Setup

+Follow these steps to set up and run the project:

-Clone the repository:
+Clone the Repository:

 git clone https://github.com/Moinuddinchhipa/eLearning-Website-.git

-Open the project in your preferred text editor.
+Open the Project in your preferred text editor.

-Launch the index.html file in a web browser.
+Launch the Application by opening index.html in a web browser.

 Technologies Used
 HTML
 CSS